Axolotlpi/sifter/README.md

 # Welcome to Sifter

 We are currently under construction.
-Using Astro and Svelte
+Using Svete, Vite, and PWA plugin

 ## 🧞 Commands